dandavison/graphql-java-page/documentation/data-fetching.md

 ``graphql.schema.PropertyDataFetcher`` is the data fetcher that is automatically associated with each field by default.

 You can however still get access to the ``graphql.schema.DataFetchingEnvironment`` in your DTO methods.
 This allows you to tweak values before sending them out.
-For example above we have a ``launchDate`` field that takes an optional ``dateFormat`` argument.
-We can have the ProductDTO have logic that applies this date formatting to the desired format.
+For example, above we have a ``launchDate`` field that takes an optional ``dateFormat`` argument.
+The `ProductDTO` can have logic that applies this date formatting to the desired format.

 ```java
 class ProductDTO {